white shape bg

 COMMUNITY SUPPORT

-We get it—just talking about prostate cancer can be difficult.
-It’s a personal experience that you may want to keep private.
 Support communities give you the opportunity to talk and spend time with other men who understand firsthand what you’re going through.
-Although you may have never thought about joining a group before, a prostate cancer support community can offer you:
+Although you may have never thought about joining and group before, a prostate cancer support community can offer you:

 • A chance to talk about your disease and ask questions